 Sumithra

 Sumithra is an Indian actor, best known for Tamil cinema.
-Sumithra began their career in 1974.
-With over 60 credits to their name and an average audience rating of 6.5, Sumithra remains one of the most prolific and celebrated talents in the industry.
+Sumithra began their career in 1974 and has been a prominent figure in the industry for over 52 years.
+With over 60 credits to their name, Sumithra remains one of the most prolific and celebrated talents in the industry.
 Spanning 50+ years, Sumithra's career remains one of the longest and most celebrated in Tamil cinema.

 Biography